-Interest on the notes are due and payable on a monthly basis.
-Scheduled monthly principal payments on the notes commenced in December 2009 and, subject to satisfying certain debt service coverage ratios and other covenants, will continue until December 2011.
+Payment Terms.
+Interest on the notes is due and payable on a monthly basis.
+Scheduled monthly principal payments on the notes commenced in December 2009 and continued until December 2011.
 Since December 19, 2011, all revenues collected during each monthly period are applied to repay the outstanding principal balance of the notes, after the payment of certain expenses and other liabilities, including the fees of the servicer, the liquidity facility provider and the policy provider, interest on the notes and interest rate swap payments, all in accordance with the priority of payments set forth in the indenture.